jp64k/copilot-go/README.md

 ## Why?

-Ollama Cloud and OpenCode Go serve similar open models — DeepSeek, GLM, Kimi, etc.
+Ollama Cloud and OpenCode Go serve similar open models: DeepSeek, GLM, Kimi, etc.
-But opencode.ai's infrastructure is consistently faster, while also being half the price ($10/mo vs. $20/mo), with generous usage limits.
+But OpenCode's infrastructure is consistently faster, while also being half the price ($10/mo vs. $20/mo).
 This proxy lets you use your OpenCode Go subscription directly in VS 2026's Copilot.

 ## What You Get